 Make an impact with double entry doors

 Double front doors are a great choice if you want to make a big statement and offer a grand entrance for your family and friends.
-On a practical level, double entry doors can create a wider opening to accommodate bulky furniture.
+On a practical level, double entry doors are larger in size so they can create a wider opening to accommodate bulky furniture.
 Double doors with a transom can make an even bigger impact.
 You can get double front doors in wood, fiberglass, or steel and with or without glass.
 Whatever you choose, it's a dramatic look that will add value to your home.

 Types of entry door materials